jerosanchez/kafka-local-service/README.md

 It's intended to help you test and debug Kafka message flows for your projects.

-This particular Kafka image runs in a single-node KRaft mode (zero-ZK), e.g. only suitable for dev/test purposes.
+This particular Kafka image runs in a single-node KRaft mode (zero-ZK), not suitable for production.

 ## Starting the Kafka service